Protocol for Reporting Concerns Related to the Just Employment Policy

 - in cases in which the report has come from someone other than the contract employee who may be subject to a violation of the JEP (for example, a student or other person who makes a report on a contract employee’s behalf):

 - seeks information that will allow the chair to contact the contract employee directly and make contact if possible;

 - informs the source of the report, and the contract employee if contacted, that the University will endeavor to keep the reporter’s identity confidential to the extent possible during the process of reviewing the report; and

 - gathers details regarding the report, including documentation if possible.

-5. The Director meets with the ACBP to explain the nature of the report.
-The ACBP discusses the matter and advises the Director on the types of information or evidence that it thinks might be helpful to determine the validity of the report.
+5. The chair meets with the ACBP to explain the nature of the report.
+The ACBP discusses the matter and advises the chair on the types of information or evidence that it thinks might be helpful to determine the validity of the report.

-6. The Director and relevant University officials discuss the report and determine the appropriate next steps, which may include:
+6. The chair and relevant University officials discuss the report and determine the appropriate next steps, which may include:

 - requesting that the employer provide documentation so that the University can determine the validity of the allegations in the report;

 - asking the employer to allow the chair to hold separate training sessions on the JEP for the employer’s managers and employees at which employees would be reminded of the provisions of the JEP, and would be informed that they can report concerns related to the JEP to the chair during the meeting or privately after the meeting, and could, to the extent appropriate, be informed that a report relating to their employer has been received; or

 7. The contract manager communicates with the employer to:

 - explain that a report has been received;

 - explain that in order to determine whether there has been a JEP violation, the University needs to review the allegations in the report;